HOW TO WELD WITH A MIG WELDER

 SAFETY FIRST

 For safety, you'll need a flame-retardant shirt, welding gloves, a welding mask, a welding blanket, and a fire extinguisher.
+Make sure you always set your welding mask to the appropriate darkening level.

 HOW TO SETUP MIG GAS

-unscrewing welding gas
+adjusting MIG welding gas regulator

 Adjusting PSI of MIG welding gas on regulator